Rick Reynolds, LCSW

 are the places where the devil has a stronghold."

-Living in the Past:
+Living in the Past

 The final pathway to self-sabotage is the euphoric recall.
 Life happens in the moment, not in some past event.
-It's tempting to dwell on ecstatic moments generated during the infidelity.
-(Have you ever noticed how it's not that tempting to fantasize about the lousy moments the two of you had together?)
+It's tempting to dwell on ecstatic moments generated during the period of infidelity.
+(Have you ever noticed how it's not tempting to fantasize about the lousy moments the two of you had together?)

 The part of you that wants to focus on those fantasies isn't your true self.
 It's the part that's interested in self-gratification at the expense of others.